What is a sponsor?

 - Set a profile slug for a public compliance profile URL

-How chapters connect to publishers
+How sponsors connect to publishers

 Summary